ThisIsAR7/Login-Page/README.md

 ## Demo

-You can see the live demo of the login page [here](https://github.com/ThisIsAR7/Login-Page.git).
+To see a live demo of the hoverboard, open the `index.html` file in a web browser.
+You will see a grid of squares that change color and glow when you hover over them.

 ## Features